inca trail 5 days

 - Maximum altitude point: 4,200 m (13,786 ft)

-Day 4: Phuyupatamarca – Wiñay Wayna – Sun Gate – Machu Picchu – Aguas Calientes
+Day 4: Phuyupatamarca – Inti Pata – Wiñay Wayna – Sun Gate – Machu Picchu – Aguas Calientes

 It is customary on the Inca trail to make a farewell ceremony for our Inca trail porters and cook, so if you have prepared some tips or have something to say, then that is the right time.
 Afterward, we say farewell to our crew team and continue our hike to the Sun gate through a leveled Inca path for about 1 hour 30 and reach the magic sun gate overlooking Machu Picchu for the first time in life.
-As the sun sets down, we approach Machu Picchu little by little and take pictures before taking the shuttle bus down to Aguas Calientes town overnight.
+As the sun goes down, we will slowly make our way to Machu Picchu.
+Once we arrive, we will explore Circuit 01, which is the upper part of Machu Picchu.
+Here, we will visit three of the best viewpoints to take a postcard Picture of Machu Picchu.
+After that, we will go down to the checkpoint, take a bus to Aguas Calientes, have dinner (which is included), and stay there overnight.

 - Maximum altitude point: 3,600 m (11,692 ft)